Hit-and-Run Lawsuit Loans

 Uninsured Motorist Coverage

-Thankfully, insurance policies with UIM coverage will cover damage from hit-and-run accidents.
+Thankfully, insurance policies with UIM coverage will cover damages from hit-and-run accidents.

-There should be a portion of your car insurance policy (uninsured motorist coverage) that will cover expenses.
-This includes medical treatment and rehabilitation, loss of income and any other damages.
+There should be a portion of your car insurance policy (uninsured motorist coverage) that will cover expenses, including medical treatment and rehabilitation, loss of income, and any other damages.

-If you live in a no-fault state, this means that regardless of who is at fault for an accident, you have to go through your auto insurance to file a claim.
+If you live in a no-fault state, regardless of who is at fault for an accident, you must go through your auto insurance to file a claim.

-PIP insurance otherwise known as personal injury protection insurance was created to lessen the number of personal injury cases.
-There is a limit in each plan that covers medical expenses and property expenses.
+PIP insurance, otherwise known as personal injury protection insurance, was created to lessen the number of personal injury cases.
+Each plan has a limit that covers medical expenses and lost wages.

-If you live in a no-fault state then you are required to have PIP insurance.
-There are several states requiring PIP insurance that are not no-fault states.
+If you live in a no-fault state, you are required to have PIP insurance.
+There are also several states that require PIP insurance but are not no-fault states.

-If you live in a no-fault state or a state that requires PIP insurance, then your hit and run accident damages will be covered through your auto insurance.
+If you live in a no-fault state or a state that requires PIP insurance, your hit-and-run accident damages will be covered through your auto insurance.

-However, if the amount of medical damages and property damages exceed the amount of funding granted in PIP, then you can file a claim.
+However, if your medical and other damages exceed the coverage limits of your PIP policy, you can file a claim.

 FAQs